-The Center will have three main objectives:
+The Center has three main objectives:

 To develop empirical and theoretical knowledge on right-wing extremism, hate crime and political violence in Norway and the Nordic region in particular, and in Europe more generally.